izchen/spark/docs/sql-data-sources-parquet.md

 For the decimal type, spark needs to match the label according to its scale and precision attributes.

 Users can use the data source option `conversionMode` or global SQL option `spark.sql.parquet.conversionMode` to set the data conversion mode.
 There are three modes available.

-`MATCH`: Only convert label 1 in the table.
+`MATCH`(default): Only convert label 1 in the table.

 `NO_SIDE_EFFECTS`: Convert labels 1 and 2 in the table.

 `LOSS_PRECISION`: Convert all labels 1, 2 and 3 in the table.

 In some type conversions, such as INT64 -> Integer, data overflow may occur.
 At this time, the data converter will explicitly throw an exception, instead of implicitly assigning the wrong data to null.

+*It is recommended that users try to use the spark schema that strictly matches the file, which will have better performance.
+Non-strict matching column reads will generate additional conversions and checks, and prevent the JVM from vectorizing the corresponding column reads.*

 <div class="codetabs">